Awards for Young Writers on Horseracing 2025

 Prices:

-• Self-led visit: FREE OF CHARGE (Please note: self-led visits must be booked in advance)
+• Self-led visit: £2.50 per child, (Please note: self-led visits must be booked in advance)

-• Private Behind the Scenes tour: £25 for the group.
-Meet and greet ex-racehorses, plus a chance to explore and ask questions about the forge, horse-walker and weigh bridge.
-(Maximum 30 students; must be booked in advance)
+• Private Meet the Horses session: £50 for the group.
+Meet and greet ex-racehorses, plus a chance to explore and ask questions with our Yard team (Maximum 30 students; must be booked in advance)

-• Half day workshop: £125 (Maximum 30 students; must be booked in advance)
+• Workshops: £4.50 per child (Maximum 30 students; must be booked in advance) unless stated otherwise.

-The Alborada Education Centre (funded through the generosity of The Alborada Trust) and a picnic room with cloakroom facilities are available for all learning groups.
+The Alborada Education Centre (funded through the generosity of The Alborada Trust) and a basement studio with cloakroom facilities are available for all learning groups.

 To ensure the best experiences for groups, all educational visits must be booked in advance.
 To plan your visit please contact Sarah by email or call 01638 667314.